bharatchitara/speech-to-text/README.md

 # usage:

-cd into latest repository and execute the command
+cd into latest repository and execute these commands: cd latest/ python3 speech.py

-python3 speech.py

 # Note: